TrudeEH/web/content/notes/ready/pass.md

 ## Pass

-*Pass* uses [[encryption]] to encrypt your passwords.
+*Pass* uses [encryption](encryption.md) to encrypt your passwords.
 If you don't have one already, use GPG to generate a personal key.
 Besides from allowing you to read your passwords, *pass* can be scripted, providing your passwords to scripts and other programs securely.
 Instead of a database, *pass* stores every password in separate files, inside a directory called `password-store`.
 You can use *pass* to organize passwords just like regular files in the filesystem.
-Pass also integrates with [[git|Git]], allowing you to undo changes, rollback to a previous state, and set a remote repository to save them on.
+Pass also integrates with [Git](git.md), allowing you to undo changes, rollback to a previous state, and set a remote repository to save them on.

 ### Initialize Pass